comics-apps/comic_vine-api/README.md

 Rest of methods, for resources are creating dynamically.
 If API some method will change you can call `#redefine_api_methods` which recreate method from `types` API endpoint.

-Gem provide also universal method which allows you to create custome call to API:
+Gem provides also universal method which allows you to create custom call to API:

 ```ruby
 service.api_call(path, args, options)